Counseling Psychology Admissions

 However, we do welcome you to email us at firstname.lastname@example.org with any questions you may have.

 Rather than choosing a graduate program based on previous academic success and/or likelihood of acceptance, you should think carefully about your career goals and interests.
 It cannot be emphasized enough how important it is to find a good match between your interests and training needs, and the faculty’s interests and training goals.

 Remember that choosing a graduate program is much different than choosing an undergraduate program.
 You will be spending at least five years studying a specialized area, which requires patience and dedication.
 Working in an area of interest during this time makes it much easier to manage during these years!

 Check out these resources to help inform your decision:

 - Bureau of Labor Statistics Occupational Outlook Handbook: Find info on the differences between counseling and clinical psychology, job prospects in the field, likely salary, etc.

 - O*NET Resource Center: The O*NET program is the nation's primary source of occupational information.

-In the counseling psychology program we have about 30 students currently enrolled, with recent incoming classes of four to five students.
-There are approximately 130 students total in all the Psychology programs at VCU (including counseling, clinical, health, social and developmental programs.).
-At least three-quarters of all our students are on campus taking classes, working in research facilities, teaching as adjuncts or conducting their own experiments.
+In the counseling psychology program we have about 30 students currently enrolled.
+There are approximately 130 students total in all the graduate psychology programs at VCU (including counseling, clinical, health, social and developmental programs.).